5 Small Businesses That Make Innovative & Custom 5th Gen 4Runner Products

 Our first product is a very subtle dashboard mount, which looks incredibly OEM+.
 This was entirely the goal of the inventor, John, and his company, LabOps Gear, maker of the non-drill dash mount.

 Through word of mouth, his product became a hot commodity.
 John bought two more 3D printers to keep up with demand since each mount took about 14 hours to print.
-Even still, demand continued to grow and John started to explore the possibility of creating an injection-molded model of his mount.
+Even still, demand continued to grow, and John started to explore the possibility of creating an injection-molded model for his mount.

-Transitioning from a 3D printed mount to injection molded introduced a variety of engineering issues.
-John had to learn about injection flow patterns and a variety of other hurdles to overcome.
-In the end, changing over to an injection molded model was better since it had more structural integrity despite having less width in certain parts of the mount.
+Transitioning from a 3D-printed mount to injection-molded introduced a variety of engineering issues.
+John had to learn about injection flow patterns and overcome a variety of other hurdles.
+In the end, changing to an injection-molded model was better since it had more structural integrity despite having less width in certain parts of the mount.

 Comparing 3D printed LabOps dashboard mount vs injection molded